The Issue: The Historic Mirror Lake Neighborhood

 St. Petersburg can recognize the historic character of the Mirror Lake neighborhood by designating it as a local historic district.
 Such designation encourages reuse of historic buildings with both a carrot (tax incentives and code flexibility) and a stick (restrictions on demolition and design review).
 District designation has a long track record of success around the country maintaining sense of place, providing for economic vitality and for maintaining neighbor hood diversity.

-City Council can initiate the process to designate the area around Mirror Lake as a local historic district and Council members Gina Driscoll and Deborah Figgs-Sanders have committed to having the matter placed on a city council agenda for further discussion - something expected to occur in early 2021.
+City Council can initiate the process to designate the area around Mirror Lake as a local historic district and Council members Gina Driscoll and Deborah Figgs-Sanders have committed to having the matter placed on a city council agenda for further discussion - something expected to occur in May or June 2021.

 WHAT PRESERVE THE ‘BURG IS DOING

 PTB is working to raise the awareness of the value of keeping Mirror Lake’s sense of place and the benefits of historic district designation.
 We are reaching out to neighborhood property owners, council members and city officials, users of the Mirror Lake recreation facilities and the public at large to educate and advocate for keeping Mirror Lake special.

 WHAT YOU CAN DO